 Adding custom tax codes

-Tax codes can be added in much the same way as the rates.
-You can enter the following values, of which only Name is mandatory:
+Custom tax codes can be added pretty much the same way as the rates.
+Fill in the following values, of which Name is mandatory:

 - a Name